Edward Ssekandi

-Edward Kiwanuka Ssekandi (born 19 January 1943) is an Ugandan lawyer and politician who has served as the 8th Vice President of Uganda until 2021.
+Edward Kiwanuka Ssekandi (born 19 January 1943) is a Ugandan lawyer and politician who has served as the 8th Vice President of Uganda until 2021.
 He was a member of the Parliament of Uganda from 1996 to 2021, and Speaker from 2001 to 2011.

 Early life

 Edward Kiwanuka Ssekandi was born on 19 January 1943, to Alex Kiwanuka and Virgo Kiwanuka.
 He attended St. Mary's College Kisubi, received a bachelor's degree in law from the University of East Africa, and received a diploma from the Law Development Centre.

 Career

 Legal

 At the High Court of Uganda Ssekandi became an advocate in 1970.
 Ssekandi served as State Attorney from 1969 to 1973, and then worked as a lecturer at the Law Development Centre and Makerere University.
 He was Head of Post Graduate Bar Course from 1974 to 1978, and then acting director of the Law Development Centre.
 He opened a law firm, Ssekandi and Company Advocates, in 1979.
 From 1982 to 1985, Ssekandi was the chancellor of the Namirembe Diocese.
 He was the lead counsel for the Commission of Inquiry into Violations of Human Rights in Uganda from 1986 to 1993.